C0bb3r/MSIL_Injector_Decrypt/Algo_Pixel/README.md

-# MSIL_Kryptik_Decrypt
+# MSIL_Injector_Decrypt

-Unpack and dump the .net PE file from its resource.
-(It's usually used in malware tech)
+Decrypt and unpack the .net PE file from its resource.
+(Usually the resource is encrypted as bmp pixel)